 It’s finally here.
-GDPR came into effect last week on May 25th, 2018.
-Companies have scrambled to ensure they meet compliance standards, as they don’t want to be hit with heavy fines.
+The effects of GDPR came into effect last week on May 25th, 2018.
+Companies have scrambled to ensure they meet compliance standards, as they do not want to be hit with heavy fines.
 Here a few methods that we found particularly interesting:

 1. Block European Visitors

 The Los Angeles Times has taken a direct approach to compliance.
 It’s simply blocked all visitors from countries within the European Union.
 This ensures they remain compliant, but at what cost?